 Consulting with tenants groups about other issues

-Our Communications Officer and members of Senior Staff meet regularly with representatives of tenants' groups to discuss ideas, interests and concerns, exchange information and to advise them of pending policy changes.
+Our Senior Staff meet regularly with representatives of tenants' groups to discuss ideas, interests and concerns, exchange information and to advise them of pending policy changes.

-Some real, recent examples of tenant participation...
+Some real examples of tenant participation from the last year alone...